Mobile Application and Microtransaction Fraud: What It Is, How to Prevent It

 Microtransactions and Fraud

-Types of Microtransaction Fraud
+Types of microtransaction fraud

 Fraudsters scam players in several ways:

-iOS Payment System Attacks: A January 2021 study published in Neurocomputing journal explains that “iOS Apps have suffered the attack of fraudulent purchases.
+iOS Payment System Attacks: A January 2021 study published in the Neurocomputing journal explains that “iOS Apps have suffered the attack of fraudulent purchase.
 Attackers leverage the vulnerabilities in iOS payment system to purchase virtual goods at zero or low cost.
 More seriously, unscrupulous attackers solicit customers publicly and provide purchasing services, which has caused huge financial loss to business entities.”

 Fake Bot Accounts: Fraudsters use bots to create fake accounts.
 They then apply machine logic to perform well in online games, racking up power and weapons.
 Those characters are then sold to gamers for large sums and big profits for the fraudsters.

-Sweatshop Accounts: If you’ve seen the movie Ready Player One, you are likely familiar with “sixers,” the human workers who were forced to play video games to win challenges.
+Sweatshop Accounts: If you’ve seen the movie “Ready Player One,” you are likely familiar with “sixers,” the human workers who were forced to play video games to win challenges.
 This fraud tactic is similar.
-Fraudsters create virtual sweatshops with poorly-paid human gamers.
+Fraudsters create virtual sweatshops with poorly paid human gamers.
 They are required to play until they win challenges and amass power and weapons on their accounts … which are then sold to other gamers for high profits.

 How to Prevent Microtransaction Fraud

 For this reason, gaming companies will want to apply a sophisticated combination of automated fraud protection and manual review, so cutting-edge fraud technology can flag suspect accounts, passing them along to experienced manual reviewers for the expert analysis and detective work that only humans can do.
-(That’s how we do it at ClearSale, and is why many of the world’s leading tech companies trust us to protect their ecommerce transactions.)
+(That’s how we do it at ClearSale, and it’s why many of the world’s leading tech companies trust us to protect their e-commerce transactions.)

-Implementing these tactics minimizes the impact on real users and the risk of fraud decreases considerably.
+Implementing these tactics minimizes the impact on real users, and the risk of fraud decreases considerably.

-Merchants must be proactive in transactional security, offering customers a multilayered approach that — at a minimum — improves payment security, offers customer identity verification procedures, and stops mobile overlay malware apps.
+Merchants must be proactive in transactional security, offering customers a multilayered approach that — at a minimum — improves payment security, offers customer identity verification procedures and stops mobile overlay malware apps.

 In addition to these measures, merchants and gaming companies can take additional steps to prevent opportunities for fraudsters.

-Compliance, customer privacy, and data security requirements need to change with employees working remotely.
+Compliance, customer privacy and data security requirements need to change with employees working remotely.
 Your IT department likely no longer has a full read on the applications being accessed on company devices, which could be putting your systems and your applications at risk for hackers and fraudster intervention.
 Make sure to review all of your policies that impact company networks and technology to promote the safest environment for your employees and your customers.

 Let customers know that you are implementing new tactics to prevent and fight fraud to protect them as much as your organization.
 This will make it easier to roll out a new security measure that requires a few extra steps.
 Your customers are more likely to comply and think highly of your company if they know in advance that you have their best interests in mind.

 Your fraud prevention and protection strategy should be a singular wheel with many spokes, which will allow all of your organization’s sales channels to benefit from learnings and trends.
-You won’t be looking for the same fraudulent practices in every channel or using the same tactics – but your goal of preventing fraud is consistent throughout and your strategy should reflect that.
+You won’t be looking for the same fraudulent practices in every channel or using the same tactics — but your goal of preventing fraud is consistent throughout, and your strategy should reflect that.

 Partner With a Fraud Prevention and Protection Provider